srinath409/College-Management-System-EduBridge/README.md

 # This project is a college management system.
 It is intended to be used by college administrators and staff to manage college resources, communications, and activities.
 The system will enable administrators and staff to perform a variety of tasks such as:

-Tracking and managing student information -Managing course offerings and course schedules -Managing faculty information - Tracking and managing student grades -Managing and tracking student attendance -Managing and tracking student financial aid -Managing and tracking student housing -Managing and tracking student activities -Managing and tracking college events -Managing and tracking college resources -Managing communications between students, faculty, and staff The system will also enable administrators and staff to generate reports and analytics.
+Tracking and managing student information
+-Managing course offerings and course schedules -Managing faculty information
+-Tracking and managing student grades
+-Managing and tracking student attendance
+-Managing and tracking student financial aid
+-Managing and tracking student housing
+-Managing and tracking student activities
+-Managing and tracking college events
+-Managing and tracking college resources
+-Managing communications between students, faculty, and staff The system will also enable administrators and staff to generate reports and analytics.
 # How to run
 # 1. Prerequisites
 Before you start, make sure you have the following installed on your system: